Vancouver Travel Guides

 Museums and cultural sites in Vancouver

-The Aquarium is in Stanley Park—sea otters, jellyfish, octopuses, beluga whales, fish.
-It's touristy and crowded but genuinely engaging.
-It's especially good if you're with kids but worth visiting if you're interested in Pacific Northwest marine life.
+Vancouver Aquarium — In Stanley Park, sea otters, jellyfish, octopuses, fish.
+It's touristy and crowded but genuinely engaging, especially if you're with kids or interested in Pacific Northwest marine life.
+Pairs well with a Seawall walk or Stanley Park visit.

 First-time visitor essentials